mcornejo/slk-painpills/1.solution-elk/README.md

 ```bash
 $ ./push_index.sh
 ```
-The bash script deletes the index in case of existence, it creates a new one and finally, it pushes a new mapping accordingly to the schema defined.
+The bash script deletes any pre-existant index with the same name, it creates a new one and it pushes a new mapping accordingly to the defined schema.
+An example of the reponse of elasticsearch after running the `push_index.sh` script is the following (one json per step):
 ```json
 {
   "acknowledged" : true